theobald-software/kb.theobald-software.github.io/content/_xtract-universal/run-xu-in-aws.md

 ---
 layout: page
-title: Run Xtract Universal in AWS
+title: Run Xtract Universal in a VM on AWS EC2
 description: Run Xtract Universal in a VM on AWS EC2
 permalink: /:collection/:path
 weight: 127